Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 Apart from negotiating of numbers, there are various terms that need to be negotiated as well.
 There cover operational, employment, intellectual property, liability, collateral, indemnity and other issues.

-A successful negotiation for the sale of a business ends with both parties having a clear idea on the various numbers and terms.
-This oral agreement is then drafted into a document called the Heads of Terms (HoT) for both parties to sign.
-This draft HoT doesn't always have a smooth passage.
+The draft HoT doesn't always have a smooth passage.
 It is often the case that further negotiation and clarification is required after parties have seen the draft HoT and done the necessary running of the draft past their accountant / tax adviser / lawyer.
-But once the HoT is signed the buyer can instruct their lawyers and accountants to start the due diligence process.
+Once the HoT is signed, the buyer can instruct their lawyers and accountants to start the due diligence process (What is due diligence?
+Download a 200-point Due Diligence Checklist & Strategy Guide.)

-To present a better idea of the kind of numbers involved in a typical negotiation, I provide below a case study of a four day negotiation I was involved in for the sale of a business that was worth, let's say, roughly £3.4 million.
+To present a better idea of the kind of numbers involved in a typical negotiation, I provide below a case study of a four day negotiation I was involved in for the sale of a business that was worth, roughly £3.4 million.

 And this was a relatively simple negotiation as negotiations go!

 The Company: My clients were shareholders of a company, let's call it Acme Ltd, that was turning over circa £5m per year and generating a pre-tax profit of £850K.
 It was owned by Mr A and Mr B. The shareholders and I came to the conclusion that the asset base of the company (the net assets) was higher than that of similar companies and that this needed to be reflected in the deal.
-Acme Ltd had no borrowings except for a £400K loan from one of the directors.
-There was also a high cash balance in the business of circa £750K as a result of shareholders not taking out large dividends in previous years.

 Some points for negotiation that were identified early on

-The headline price: The sellers were not fussed about headline price as they realised that these deals are about the terms of the whole package rather than a particular number.
+The sellers were not fussed about headline price as they realised that these deals are about the terms of the whole package rather than a particular number.

-The "cash" element: As with most sellers, Acme Ltd's shareholders had a preference for cash ie., they wanted 100% of the price to be paid into their bank account on the day of the transaction.
+As with most sellers, Acme Ltd's shareholders had a preference for cash ie., they wanted 100% of the price to be paid into their bank account on the day of the transaction.
 But they realised that deals of this size are almost never all-cash, part of the price is always paid later.
-Further, they appreciated that the larger the amount they were willing to defer, the higher the overall price they could expect.
-The sellers and I had extensive discussions around this point and the extent to which any cash sacrifice they made would need to be compensated for by a larger overall price.

 So, for example, if buyers were able to pay £2m in cash, the sellers were willing to take a total price of £3.4m (with £2m in bank transfer on the day and £1.4 million deferred).
 If buyers were able to put up only £1.5 million in cash, the vendors were expecting a total price of £3.6 million (£1.5m in bank transfer on the day and a further £2.1 million in deferred payments), the additional price being a compensation for offering a larger deferred element.